fluentnumbers/home-assignment-energy-company/src/task1/README.md

+# Task 1

-# 1. Productionise the training and inference of a model
+## Productionise the training and inference of a model

 ### Scenario